rjagana/FINALProject348/README.md

 ### master branch - has all the code

+#### Note: In the project sheet, it stated to describe particular things in the demo.
+Anything that wasn't discussed in the demo, I have written out thoroughly in my report document as I did not want to go above the 15 minute demo time limit!
+Thanks!

+Files that show prepared statements/sanitization of user inputs and ORM: all in the controller folder in the backend

+Files that show that data is being retrieved and populated as necessary: all in the&nbsp; frontend/src/components (specifically Restaurant_View, Update_Reservation, Delete_Reservation, Reservation, and Report)&nbsp;

 #### How To Run:
 ##### Go to backend folder, and run `npm run dev` command
 ##### Go to frontend folder, and run `npm run dev` command which will take you to localhost link